Cepheuen/OLA-HWA-Android/README.md

 ##OlaWear
 Book a cab without taking out your phone!
 Just Say **“Ok Google, Book me a cab”** to your Android Wear smartwatch and have your cab pick you up!
 Now never take your phone out in the rain to book a cab!
 ##OlaStats
-Always wondered if how much you travel in Ola?
+Ever wondered how much you travel in Ola?
 Enough to ditch your own vehicle?
 Use OlaStats to find your riding spendings.
 Icing on the cake?
-Earn points for each kilometers you ride and the high-scorers get a price per week!
+Earn points for each kilometer you ride and the high-scorers get a prize per week!
 ##OlaJAM-Ride
 Jam all the way to your destination by playing your pre-defined playlist in the ola cab’s speaker system!
 ##OlaUnite